JstRelax/web-www-v2/content/why-our-work-matters/_index.en.md

   content: |-
     ## **Zero-day Vulnerability**

+    A zero-day (0-day) vulnerability is a specific type of security flaw.
+It defines a vulnerability that is *unknown* to the software developers and the security community at the time it is discovered by hackers.
+Against popular belief, this does not necessarily make a zero-day vulnerability a 'critical'  or 'highly exploitable' vulnerability.
+It only means that there is no fix released for it yet.

-    Ideally, a discovered vulnerability is directly reported to the vendor.
-The vendor rewards the finder (often via a bug bounty program) and agrees with the finder to keep the software vulnerability a secret.
-The vendor then creates a patch and (periodically) releases updates containing one or more security patches.
+    DIVD actively searches for vulnerable systems online.
+A discovered vulnerability is directly reported to the vendor.
+The vendor or partner agrees with DIVD to keep the software vulnerability a secret, so that the vulnerability can remain secret.
+This gives the vendor a little time to create and release a security update (a so-called 'patch' or 'hotfix') to fix the vulnerability.
 Thus, the vendor is aware of the issue and provides a fix.

-    However, sometimes a “zero-day vulnerability” occurs.
-A zero-day (0-day) vulnerability is a specific type of security flaw that is unknown to the software developers and the security community at the time it is discovered by hackers.
-Because the vulnerability is not yet known, no one can properly protect against it.

-    Returning to the house analogy, imagine advertising on the internet that you’ve left your front door open while you’re away for the weekend.
-Because you are away, you can not protect your house and all your precious belongings.
+    However, there are times when DIVD researchers uncover a vulnerability that has *never* been discovered before.
+For example, this could be a flaw in core components of operating systems (such as Windows, macOS, or Linux) or a vulnerability in a widely used network protocol that has previously gone unnoticed.

+    Since this vulnerability is *unknown*, no one is adequately protected against it.
+The vendor needs to disclose information about the vulnerability to it's partners, but in doing so, they also unintentionally but unavoidably inform cybercriminals about the occurrence of a weakness in their software.
+This is when a race against the clock begins.
+Who works faster, the software vendor crafting and distributing a patch, or the cybercriminals crafting and deploying an exploit?

     🤓 *The term ‘zero-day’ reflects that the developers had zero days to develop a fix.*